 Now operating under her real name, Jeannine Deckers released an album entitled “I Am Not a Star in Heaven.”
 It bombed, as did a subsequent single “Sister Smile Is Dead.”
 She began teaching disabled youngsters in Wavre, eventually opening her own school for autistic children.
 Unfortunately she suffered a nervous breakdown which required two years of psychotherapy.

 Most (apparently 95%) of Jeannine Deckers’ earnings went to Philips and her producer.
 The rest headed to her religious affiliation, which earned at least $100,000 in royalties.
 Deckers’ personal income was therefore minimal.
 However, in 1970, the Belgian tax authorities saw things differently and sent her a bill for $63,000 in back taxes for her earnings.

 Jeannine was beset with financial difficulties for the next decade or more.
 In 1982, she tried to resurrect her musical career as Sister Smile with a disco synthesizer version of Dominique, but this failed too.
 That same year, the autism school had to close, also for financial reasons.

 A friend to cherish

 For much of her life, Jeannine was in a close relationship with her friend Annie Pécher.
 They met as teenagers.
 The two shared an apartment and Annie was involved closely with Jeannine’s business deals.
 In 1968, Jeannine said that she and Annie were categorically not in a lesbian relationship.
-Her 2009 biographer suggests otherwise.
+A biography suggests otherwise.

 On 29 March 1985, Jeannine Deckers and Annie Pécher took an overdose of barbiturates and alcohol.
 A note they left stated, “We are going together to meet God our Father.
 He alone can save us from this financial disaster.”
 They also wrote that they had not given up their faith and wished to be buried together with the funeral rite of the Catholic Church.